Fast Facts: Do Drunk Drivers Get Arrested Every Time?

 Chemical Testing

 Breathalyzer tests measure blood alcohol content (BAC).
-In most states, a BAC of 0.08% or higher for drivers over 21 results in automatic arrest.
+In most states, a BAC of 0.08% or higher for drivers over 21 may be used as grounds for arrest under applicable DUI laws.
 Commercial drivers face arrest at 0.04% BAC, while drivers under 21 can be arrested for any detectable alcohol.

 Legal Reality: What Happens After Drunk Drivers Get Arrested